NotAnyMike/TruequeGamer/games_apis_list.md

 * Has up to 70.000 with no cost
 * Has no limit per second to the free api
 * Is currently being mantained
+* Has the filter for platform
 #### Cons -
-* Has not plataform filter or attribute when retriving the list (look if retriving the exact game has it)
 * The docs are not good
 * Has not exact match search